Disgraced Journalist Pleads Guilty To Threatening To Bomb Jewish Centers

-A former journalist who was charged with making bomb threats against Jewish Community Centers (JCCs) and the Anti-Defamation League (ADL) in a bizarre attempt to harass his former romantic partner, plead guilty to cyberstalking and "making hoax bomb threats," according to the US Attorney's Office in the Southern District of New York.
+A former journalist has pleaded guilty to cyberstalking and "making hoax bomb threats," the US Attorney's Office in the Southern District of New York has said, after he was charged with making bomb threats against Jewish Community Centers and the Anti-Defamation League in a bizarre attempt to harass his former romantic partner.

-Juan Thompson, 32, had plead not guilty to cyberstalking in April after his arrest for calling the ADL and numerous JCCs around the country with threats, a total of eight times.
-In each instance, he would use the name of his ex.
+Juan Thompson, 32, had pleaded not guilty to cyberstalking in April after he was arrested for calling in bomb threats to the ADL and JCCs around the country.
+In each instance, he used the name of his ex.

 “Fueling fear and distress, Juan Thompson made fake bomb threats to over a dozen Jewish Community Centers and organizations around the country," acting US Attorney Joon Kim said in a statement.